victor-grajski/victor-grajski.github.io/content/blog/mhci-capstone/index.md

 <p>Martin combines haptic and kinetic input, the movement of the car, and cooperative play to create shared presence for families.</p>
 <p>What sets Martin apart most is that the seat itself becomes the controller and players have to physically move to use it.
 Reframing this affordance of the car points the way to numerous use cases for existing sensors and opportunities to introduce new sensors.</p>
 ‍
 <p>To test the basic viability of this combination of interaction, movement, and cooperation, the first version of Martin used foamcore, pool noodles, and Legos.
-Our participants used the static car simulator seats as controllers to collaboratively navigate a maze using a marble, hence the codename.
+Participants used our static car simulator seats as controllers to collaboratively navigate a maze using a marble.
 Even with this simple, analog prototype, players laughed together often, and they were highly motivated to complete the maze.</p>
 </div>
 </div>